w3c/wai-tutorials/source/forms/instructions.html.erb.md

 Provide instructions to help users understand how to complete the form and individual form controls.
 This includes indicating any required and optional input, data formats, and other important aspects of the form.

 **Important:** Screen readers often switch to “Forms Mode” when they are processing content within a `<form>` element.
 In this mode they usually only read aloud form elements such as `<input>`, `<select>`, `<textarea>`, `<legend>`, and `<label>`.
-It is critical to include form instructions in ways so that they will be read aloud.
+It is critical to include form instructions in ways that they will be read aloud.

 ## Overall instructions
 {:.newex}

 Where relevant, provide overall instructions that apply to the entire form.
 For example, indicate any required and optional input, allowable data formats, and timing limitations.
 Provide such instructions before the `<form>` element to ensure that it is read aloud by screen readers before they switch to “Forms Mode”.

-In the example below, form instructions indicate how required input is highlighted, the expected format for key data fields of the particular form, and how to get additional help for each input.
+In the example below, form instructions indicate how required fields are marked, the expected format for key data fields, and where to find additional help for each input.

 {::nomarkdown}
 <%= sample_start %>